ponylang/pony-tutorial/content/expressions/methods.md

 ## Named arguments

 So far, when calling methods we have always given all the arguments in order.
 This is known as using __positional__ arguments.
-However, you can also specify the arguments in any order you like by specifying their names.
+However, we can also specify the arguments in any order by specifying their names.
 This is known as using __named__ arguments.

-To call a method using named arguments use the `where` keyword, followed by the named arguments and their values.
+To call a method using named arguments the `where` keyword is used, followed by the named arguments and their values.

 ```pony
 class Coord